Nozemi/advent-of-code/README.md

      - year-...
 3. Then populate the needed puzzles with its data.\
    Puzzles that doesn't have an input file, will be skipped with an error message.
+4. Run the Gradle task called `run`.
+If you want to run for multiple years, you need to specify a comma separated list of years.
+Example: `2021,2022,2023`